Marohn-Group/mmodel/docs/ref_handler.rst

 ---------------------------------------

 Currently all handler executes in topological order.
-The handler provides detailed message when exception occur during individual node execution.
+The handler provides detailed message when exceptions occur during individual node execution.

 .. autosummary::